-As many of the diseases carried by ticks can be life threatening or life-long for both humans and pets, preventing ticks from attaching in the first place is essential.
+As many of the diseases carried by ticks can be life-threatening or life-long for both humans and pets, preventing ticks from attaching in the first place is essential.
 If you have an outdoor cat, you should be aware.
-Inspect them carefully when they come indoors–stroke them all over, especially around the head and neck area to be sure that no tick has attached (Usually, cats are pretty cool with being stroked all over ;-)).
+Inspect them carefully when they come indoors-stroke them all over, especially around the head and neck area to be sure that no tick has attached (Usually, cats are pretty cool with being stroked all over ;-)).
 A tick that hasn’t yet attached will be moving around on your cat.
 If the tick isn’t moving and/or you can’t see it’s head, the tick likely has attached.
+Even though cats are fastidious groomers they can still have ticks attach and feed.
 Please follow the instructions below to remove the tick.

 After you remove the tick, either destroy it, or if you are concerned about possible disease, save the tick, and it can be sent out for testing for a number of tick-borne diseases.
 We can then advise you about the best course of action for your pet.

 If you are uncomfortable removing the tick yourself, or are uncertain of what a tick looks like, please call the clinic and we will be happy to see your cat and help you.